 Bullet journaling doesn’t work for everyone.
-Try try keeping a bullet journal for a week or so in any old notebook you already have to get a feel for if it’s for you.
+Run a trial bullet journal for a week or so in a notebook you already have to get a feel for if it’s for you.

-Invest in the right tools: Once you’re confident that bullet journaling will work for you, it’s a good idea to get the right tools (this is the fun part!).
+Once you’re confident that bullet journaling is for you, it’s time to equip yourself with supplies (this is the fun part!).
 There are notebooks out there designed specifically for bullet journaling, but I went for a Leuchtturm 1917 notebook.
 This was mainly because it’s pre-numbered, conveniently sized and has a pre-printed index pages to fill in at the beginning.
 Moleskins are a popular choice too.
 I also ordered some washi tape (gold & lace print!) to add a little flair to my pages but that’s totally optional!

-Don’t hold yourself to making your bullet journal look aesthetically pristine.
-I was convinced bullet journaling would never work for me as all the examples I’d seen online always featured perfect calligraphy, artful doodles and just general prettiness.
-It’s easy to feel pressured that your bujo should look a certain way, but don’t be put off – your bullet journal can be as off-the-cuff or pristine as you’d like to make it!
-I know I’m not naturally good at drawing or anything, so I knew that if I expected my bujo to look a certain way I’d just get frustrated.
+Most examples of bullet journals you’ll see on the internet feature perfect calligraphy and artful doodles.
+It’s easy to feel that yours should look similar but don’t forget it can be as off-the-cuff or pristine as you’d like it to be!
+I know I’m not naturally good at drawing, so I knew that if I expected my bujo to look a certain way I’d just get frustrated.
 [If you’d like some inspo of a beautifully put together bujo – AmandaRachLee on YT is literally goals].

-When I first started bullet journaling, I couldn’t get to grips with dropping in ‘collections’ (these are basically misc lists and logs you can add in).
-I wanted all the weeks to flow consecutively and started planning out weekly spreads way in advance.
-There were a few weeks that I missed doing spreads for entirely, but the beauty of the bujo is that you can just pick up wherever you left off!
-The Index is there to help you keep track of things for reference, so just take it one page at a time.
+When I first started bullet journaling, I couldn’t get to grips with dropping in ‘collections’ (miscellaneous lists/logs).
+I wanted all the weeks to flow consecutively!
+There were a few weeks where I didn’t fill in my bullet journal at all, but the beauty of the bujo is that you can just pick up wherever you left off.
+The Index will help keep track of pages for future reference, so just take it one page at a time.

 I picked this tip up from the Lazy Collective post I referenced earlier, and it’s been a game changer.
-The beauty of a bullet journal compared to regular to do lists is that it’s dated, so you can treat it like a log too.
-This means that instead of looking at all that you didn’t achieve on your list, you can write in ‘went out for dinner’ or ‘worked late’.
-It’s so easy to focus on what you didn’t tick off on your to do list and I’m definitely guilty of berating myself when things don’t get done.
+What sets a bujo apart from regular to do lists is the fact that it’s dated.
+This means you can treat it like a log.
+Instead of looking at all that you didn’t achieve on your list, you can record what you DID do.
+It’s so easy to focus on what you didn’t tick off on your to do list.
+I’m definitely guilty of berating myself when things don’t get done.
 But bullet journaling has helped shift my perspective by reminding me of what I am doing.